 He eventually worked his way into Hollywood; his breakout role came in the film “The Petrified Forest” in 1936.
 His roles veered toward tough-guy heroes and gangsters, which became a guidepost for the rest of his career.

 During his career in show business, Bogart won an Academy Award for Best Actor in “The African Queen” and drew upon his naval experience in one of his final films, “The Caine Mutiny.” which depicted a mutiny and subsequent trial aboard the USS Caine.

 Related: Unleash your career potential and get customized job recommendations based on your military experience and personality traits.

-Bogart suffered from esophageal cancer in the mid-50's.
+Bogart suffered from esophageal cancer in the mid-1950s.
 By the time doctors examined him, the disease had spread too far for him to make a recovery.
-Bogart lapsed into a coma on January 14, 1957 and passed away that night.
+Bogart lapsed into a coma on Jan.
+14, 1957, and died that night.
+He was 57.

 Want to Learn About More Famous Veterans?

 Whether you want to learn more about other famous veterans, polish up your resume, find veteran job fairs in your area, or connect with employers looking to hire veterans, Military.com can help.
 Sign up for a free Military.com membership to have job postings, guides and advice, and more delivered directly to your inbox.